webrecorder/warcio.js/README.md

 ## Node Usage

 `warcio.js` can also be used in Node.
-Since 0.6.0 release, warcio uses native ESM modules and requires Node 18+.
-(Use warcio < 0.6.0 to support node 12+).
+Since 1.6.0 release, warcio uses native ESM modules and requires Node 18.x.
+(Use warcio.js < 1.6.0 to support node 12+).

-warcio.js uses a number of web platform features, including web streams API, that are now supported natively in Node 18.
+warcio.js uses a number of web platform features, including web streams API, that are now supported natively in Node 18.x.

 After installing the package, for example, with `yarn add warcio`, the above example could be run as follows: